YottaDB/YDBDoc/GTMAdminOps/ipcresource.rst

 .. parsed-literal::
    $ mupip ftok mumps.dat

-This command identifies the "private" (YottaDB/GT.M generated) semaphores that a process uses for all "normal" access.
+This command identifies the "private" (YottaDB generated) semaphores that a process uses for all "normal" access.
 The sample output of this command looks like the following:

 .. parsed-literal::
    File :: Semaphore Id  :: Shared Memory Id :: FileId